dart-archive/vm_service_drivers/dart/tool/service.md

   // The library which owns this script.
   @Library library;

-  // Undocumented field on Script. int lineOffset [optional];
+  int lineOffset [optional];

-  // Undocumented field on Script. int columnOffset [optional];
+  int columnOffset [optional];

   // The source code for this script.
 This can be null for certain built-in